-If reports are to be believed, then the world is definitely heading for a hybrid work culture.
+If reports are to be believed, then the world is definitely heading for a hybrid work culture while heading to amazing destinations for digital nomads.
 Pandemic has left corporates and business owners with an important message, that ditching the conventional 9-5 grind is a great way to go about it.

 Not only was the corporate world taken by a storm when cost-cutting and productivity were all made possible with this new type of hustle-culture, but also ready to expand with the influx of remote workers or freelancers.
 Nevertheless, on-location jobs are still a thing and maybe by the end 2020s, the world will be heading for a completely flexible work culture.
 In the meantime, for workers who are completely free to choose their grinding hours and working space, we have listed down our pick of the countries that are just perfect for digital nomads planning to move out in 2022.